 Resources » Human factors

 Identification and management of human factors is critical for the effective and reliable minimisation of risk.
-By understanding those human factors which influence employees, organisations are able to implement targeted solutions to improve human reliability and mitigate its consequences.
+By understanding those human factors which influence employees, organisations are able to implement targeted solutions to improve human reliability, reduce error and mitigate its consequences.

 NOPSEMA defines human factors as 'the ways in which the organisation, the job, and the individual interact to influence human reliability in hazardous event causation.'
 This interaction is outlined in the diagram below.

 Human error is commonly defined as the 'failure of a planned action to achieve a desired outcome'.
 All people experience error on a daily basis.
 Most errors are harmless, although often annoying.
 While errors do not always result in catastrophic outcomes, errors within hazardous environments are more likely to result in significantly negative consequences.
 This is why a multiple barrier approach to hazard mitigation is essential, and why procedural controls should never be relied upon as the sole or primary barrier for incident prevention.

 When investigating an event or near miss, people may have a tendency to conclude the investigation once an error has been identified, and to classify this as the root cause of the incident.
 Actions are then developed to address the individual error, such as training, procedure modification, disciplinary action, and so on.
 This approach may have some success in preventing such an error from occurring again, depending on the type of error that was involved.
 However, this approach is unlikely to resolve any latent conditions that may facilitate errors across the workforce, or to identify error mitigation controls.

 Latent conditions impact human reliability, reducing the likelihood that an individual will perform their task as expected.
 When human reliability is high, errors are less likely, contributing to desired performance.
 Conversely when human reliability is low, errors are more likely, contributing to events and near misses.